CyanUnderscore/CR/README.md

 # CR (Compile and Run) //only work in linux
 ### Dumb but it save some time
- a simple bash script tu compile and run assembly code
+ a simple bash script to compile and run assembly code

  for it to work you need to put the CR file in your directory and run :
  ```Shell